ewout87/remasport/modules/contrib/mollie/README.md

 ### Mollie account
 For security reasons your Mollie credentials cannot be managed through the Drupal UI.
-Add your Mollie credentials to the settings.php file:
+Add your Mollie credentials to the settings.php file (access_token is optional and not yet used in the currently supported features in this module):
 ```php
 $settings['mollie.settings'] = [
   'live_key' => 'live_YouRMollIeLIVeAPIkeY',